-How do you stay off your phone?
-Correction: How can you stay off your Phone?
-That may sound rhetorical but we are serious and people have become addicted to their smartphone.
-Look at our lives from the moment we wake up and go to bed, we have our Phone in our hands at most of the times.
-Now they’ve got waterproof Phones and people are taking them to showers now.
+How do you stay off your phone or how can you stay off your phone?
+That may sound rhetorical but we are serious and people have become addicted to their smartphones.
+Look at our lives from the moment we wake up to the moment we go to bed, we have our phone in our hands most of the time.
+Nowadays, we have waterproof phones and people are taking them to showers too.

 According to Charles Duhigg, the author of The Power of Habit, any habit can be broken down into three parts – Cue, Routine, and Reward.

 1. Cue: It is the trigger for a habit.
 When you’re bored or trying to do something important but can’t focus, your mind drifts to a place that is more rewarding.
 The smartphone, in this case, is in your proximity and you just grab it for one quick look.

 2. Routine: Now, that you’ve your smartphone in the hands, it’s just your old routine of checking apps in order.
 For example, I always check for important emails first, then I move to Instagram and browse a couple of things there and then move to Whatsapp maybe for a quick text.

 3. Reward: It’s the final nail in the coffin that makes a habit hard to quit.
 The reward is dopamine and serotonin, every time.
 These are the happy chemicals that your brain releases to reward itself for doing a good job.
 It gives us a feeling of joy and contentment and your boredom is gone but temporarily.

 Now, the best way to break a habit is to break the cue, in this case, make it difficult for us to check the phone by using apps that temporarily block other apps on your iPhone and Android.